Terms and conditions

 11.2 If the parties cannot agree on an independent third party within fourteen (14) days of the date of service then the President of the Auckland District Law Society shall choose such an independent third party.
 The third party who has been agreed upon or appointed shall act as an expert and not as an arbitrator and his decision shall be final and binding upon the parties.

-12. TERMINATION OF SERVICES
+12. TERMINATION AND SUSPENSION OF SERVICES

 12.1 The Client may by notice in writing served on the Consultant terminate the Services under the Agreement: